rkishore/rkishore.github.io/_posts/2021-02-11-mnist_basics_with_cross_entropy_loss.md

 ### Interpreting the activations from the linear model

-The predictions above are the activations from the "final" layer in our model here.
+`acts` is the activations from the "final" layer in our model here.
 Note that there are two columns  of activations.
 So, what meaning can we assign to these two columns and to the two values in each row?

 Well, each column corresponds to the activation score for each category.
 And **in each row, we should pick the index corresponding to the maximum value as the category that is predicted**.
 This matches what the textbook says about how to interpret multi-column activations.